Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Revisit Embedding-based Entity Alignment

-Entity alignment aims to find the implicitly aligned entity pairs $\{(x, y) | x\in \gX, y \in \gY \}$, where $\gX$, $\gY$ denote the source and target entity sets, and $(x, y)$ is a pair of aligned entities that refer to the same object in real world.
-An EEA model $\gM$ takes a small number of aligned entity pairs $\gS$ (a.k.a., seed alignment set) as training data to infer the remaining alignment pairs $\gT$ in the testing set.
-The relational graph information $\gG_x$, $\gG_y$, the attribute information $\gA_x$, $\gA_y$, and the other types of information (e.g., image information $\gI_x$, $\gI_y$) are given as features to $\gX$, $\gY$.
+Entity alignment aims to find the implicitly aligned entity pairs $\{(x, y) | x\in \gX, y \in \gY \}$, where $\gX$, $\gY$ denote the source and target entity sets, and $(x, y)$ represents a pair of aligned entities referring to the same real-world object.
+An EEA model $\gM$ uses a small number of aligned entity pairs $\gS$ (a.k.a., seed alignment set) as training data to infer the remaining alignment pairs $\gT$ in the testing set.
+We consider three different modalities: relational graphs $\gG_x$, $\gG_y$, attributes $\gA_x$, $\gA_y$, and images $\gI_x$, $\gI_y$.
+Other types of information can be also given as features for $\gX$ and $\gY$.

-Specifically, the model $\gM$ takes the discrete features $x = (g_x, a_x, i_x, ...)$ of an entity $x$ as input, where $g_x$, $a_x$, $i_x$ denote the relational graph information, attribute information and image information of $x$, respectively.
-The output comprises the latent embeddings for each modal and a joint embedding $\rvx$ which is a combination of all modals:
+For instance, the relational graph feature of an entity \textit{Star Wars (film)} is represented as triplets, such as \textit{(Star Wars (film), founded by, George Lucas)}.
+Similarly, the attribute feature is represented as attribute triplets, e.g., \textit{(Star Wars (film), title, Star Wars (English))}.
+For the image feature, we follow the existing multi-modal EEA works to use a constant pretrained embedding from a vision model as the image feature of \textit{Star Wars (film)}~\citep{EVA,MCLEA}.
+The EEA model $\gM$ takes the above multi-modal features $x = (g_x, a_x, i_x, ...)$ as input, where $g_x$, $a_x$, $i_x$ denote the relational graph information, attribute information and image information of $x$, respectively.
+The output consists of the embeddings for each modality (i.e., sub-embeddings) and a final output embedding $\rvx$ (i.e., joint embedding) that combines all modalities: